 with a fruity or benzene-like odour.
 It is classified as a

-to a normal or slow heart rate).
-Other effects include
+may later reduce to a normal or slow heart rate).
+Other effects

 hallucinations, poor judgment and insight (denial of illness), short